ethersphere/bee-docs/docs/advanced/pss.md

 websocat ws://localhost:1633/pss/subscribe/test-topic
 ```

-Our node is now watching for new messages received in it's nearest neighbourhood.
+Our node is now watching for new messages received in its nearest neighbourhood.

 ### Send Messages